OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart.md

 1. Follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.

-1. In Outlook, view a message in the [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) or in a new window.
+1. In Outlook, view a message in the [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0), or open the message in its own window.

 1. Choose the **Home** tab (or the **Message** tab if you opened the message in a new window), and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.